José Aragüez (ed.)

 The Building

 For nearly fifty years “the building” has primarily been viewed as a means rather than an end within architectural history and theory.
 This volume presents an alternative to that trend by reconceiving it as a central discursive category in its own right.
-Contributors—including architects and academics from world-renowned institutions—offer insightful discussions of key architectural structures conceived in Europe, Asia, and the U.S.A. over the last three decades.
-In doing so, they propel architectural thinking’s importance as a domain of knowledge.
-Furthermore, in exploring those structures through a number of questions both intra- and meta-disciplinary, this book suggests ways in which buildings can trigger conceptual frameworks whose influence extends well beyond architecture.
+Different contributors – including architects and thinkers from world-renowned institutions – offer poignant explorations of key architectural structures conceived across Asia and the West from the late 1980s to the present.
+In doing so, they propel the importance of architectural thinking as a domain of knowledge.
+Furthermore, in exploring those structures through a number of questions both intra- and meta-disciplinary, the book suggests ways in which buildings can trigger conceptual frameworks whose influence extends well beyond the boundaries of architecture.
 A balanced text-to-image ratio caters to readers in both practice and academia.

 For nearly fifty years “the building” has primarily been viewed as a means rather than an end within architectural history and theory.
 This volume presents an alternative to that trend by reconceiving it as a central discursive category in its own right.
-Contributors—including architects and academics from world-renowned institutions—offer insightful discussions of key architectural structures conceived in Europe, Asia, and the U.S.A. over the last three decades.
-In doing so, they propel architectural thinking’s importance as a domain of knowledge.
-Furthermore, in exploring those structures through a number of questions both intra- and meta-disciplinary, this book suggests ways in which buildings can trigger conceptual frameworks whose influence extends well beyond architecture.
+Different contributors – including architects and thinkers from world-renowned institutions – offer poignant explorations of key architectural structures conceived across Asia and the West from the late 1980s to the present.
+In doing so, they propel the importance of architectural thinking as a domain of knowledge.
+Furthermore, in exploring those structures through a number of questions both intra- and meta-disciplinary, the book suggests ways in which buildings can trigger conceptual frameworks whose influence extends well beyond the boundaries of architecture.
 A balanced text-to-image ratio caters to readers in both practice and academia.

 Edited by José Aragüez